jhorner6511/WP-Enkryptor/README.md

 # WP-Enkryptor
 A WP Plugin that automatically compresses and encrypts files before they are uploaded to a website using 256-bit AES encryption and can only be decrypted by the system administrator.
+Once the plugin is installed and activated in WordPress, the administrator will be able to set the universal password for all encrypted files by going to Settings > Automatic File Compression and Encryption.